dxc-technology/halstack-react/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Include steps to reproduce the behavior.
+Include steps to reproduce the behaviour.

 Example:

-1. Create a new React App using `create-react-app`
+1. Create a new React App using `create-react-app`.
-2. Install the `@dxc-technology\halstack-react` dependencies and run the app
+2. Install the `@dxc-technology\halstack-react` dependencies and run the app.
-3. Click on '....'
+3. Click on '...'.
-4. Scroll down to '....'
+4. Scroll down to '...'.
-5. See error
+5. See the error.

-**Expected behavior**
+**Expected behaviour**
 A clear and concise description of what you expected to happen.

 **Screenshots**